Chasing The Dream – Brandon Miller’s 1984 R30 Nissan Skyline

 Under the hood, the car sports the predecessor to the famous SR20: The FJ20 4-cylinder turbo.
 The turbocharger itself has been upgraded with an aftermarket Garret upgrade, as well as an individual coil conversion, Apexi PowerFC control, and an SR20 ECU and all-new wiring.
 Behind the engine is an OS Giken twin-disc clutch, and power is routed out through a Nismo 2-way diff.
 Brandon feels that the car likely makes around 250whp: enough to be a ton of fun, while still driving like the classic Japanese sports car that it truly is.

 For suspension, the car arrived equipped with a set of Blitz coilovers, bump steer spacers, and upgraded sway bars front and rear.
 Adjustable components like heim-jointed tension rods and adjustable rear camber/toe brackets help keep things in balance, and lastly, the rear brakes have been upgraded to R32 units.
-Barramundi design Raycod wheels measuring out to 16x8 and 17x10 are wrapped in Yokohama Advans, completing the running gear for the R30.
+Barramundi design Raycod nissan tires measuring out to 16x8 and 17x10 are wrapped in Yokohama Advans, completing the running gear for the R30.

 On the outside of the car, the most notable change is the Millennium Jade paint, which has been carried well throughout the car.
 240Z flares and a Jenisis front lip complete the exterior, and on the inside, things are kept OEM+, with bits and pieces such as a Recaro bucket, a bolt-in roll cage, and a Nardi steering wheel acting as centerpieces.
 Period correct gauges, a vintage Denon headunit, and Bose 2-way speakers round things off, making for a well-sorted car in its entirety, and leaving little to be desired, in Brandon's opinion.